Sukhraj-Singh-2006/Sukhraj-Singh-2006/README.md

 ## 👨‍💻 About Me

-🔭 Focused on building scalable web applications and exploring AI-powered solutions.
+🔭 Focused on building scalable web applications and exploring AI-powered solution.

 👯 Open to collaborating :